mdartic/vue-reactive-store/README.md

 Without `mutations`, and with async `actions` mutating directly the state.

-This library is for the moment a personal project, written in TypeScript for better discoverability / maintenability.
+This library is in a WIP state.

-**It's not made for production use !... (for the moment)**
+You can create issues to ask for some features, or if you find bugs.

 I'm currently writing a French blog article to explain the use cases.